-The MTFP for 2018/19 highlighted that the key risks to the financial future of the Council were the removal of Revenue Support Grant from 2019/20 and the uncertainties around the future design of a Business Rate Retention scheme from 2020 and the Fair Funding Review.

-However, given these uncertainties, the budget for 2018/19, which was set in February 2018, showed that although the Council still had to make £1.242million of savings, overall general fund reserves would show a small increase over the period 2018/19 to 2022/23 even considering the loss of Revenue Support Grant.
+The MTFP for 2019/20 highlighted that the key risks to the Council financially in the future were the uncertainties around the future design of a Business Rate Retention scheme and the Fair Funding Review.
+However, given these uncertainties, the budget for 2019/20, which was set in February 2019, showed that although the Council still had to make £1.130million of savings, overall general fund reserves would show a small increase over the period 2019/20 to 2023/24.

-By the end of 2018/19, the savings still to be achieved on a recurring basis amounted to $\pm 1.237$ million, however $\pm 400,000$ of this does not need to be found until 2020/21.
-Due to the uncertainties around future local government funding, these savings are being found on a non-recurring basis where possible.
+By the end of 2019/20, the savings still to be achieved on a recurring basis amounted to £1.850million.
+These savings are due to be found in total by 2023/24 but due to the uncertainties around future long-term changes to local government funding, may be subject to review.